-South Korea has accepted an offer by the North to hold official talks, in a possible diplomatic breakthrough that follows weeks of worsening relations on the Korean peninsula.
+South Korea has accepted an offer by the North to hold official talks, in a sign that tensions continue to cool following weeks of deteriorating relations on the Korean peninsula.

 Pyongyang's Committee for the Peaceful Reunification of Korea unexpectedly offered Thursday to hold talks on a pair of stalled joint commercial projects.
-It also suggested humanitarian issues were up for discussion.
+It also suggested talks were possible on humanitarian issues.

 Seoul's unification ministry quickly accepted the offer, saying it hopes the talks can help build trust between the two neighbors.
-It later said it wanted the working-level talks to be held in Seoul on June 12.
-There has been no further response by the North.
+It said it will soon announce the date, agenda, and other details of the discussions.

-In the past, the South has been reluctant to commit to wide-ranging discussions unless the North agreed to abandon its nuclear weapons program.
+The South had previously said it was open to working-level talks, but was reluctant to commit to wide-ranging discussions unless the North agreed to abandon its nuclear weapons program.